charmplusplus/charm4py/docs/tutorial.rst

     $ python3 -m charmrun.start +p4 ++interactive

-and inserting the example code in the shell.
+and inserting code at the prompt.
 Note that in interactive mode the runtime is already started when the interactive shell appears, so ``charm.start()`` does *not* need to be called.
 For the examples below, you can directly call the main function or, alternatively, just run the body of the main function in the top-level shell.